Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Making the batter: Proof the yeast as per the directions in the packet.
 (Note: Rapid Rise Yeast can be mixed directly with the flour, I used active dry yeast hence I proofed it separately)

-- Fermenting the batter – Take a larger bowl and fill it with warm water.
+- Take a large bowl and fill it with warm water.
 Place the bowl with the batter inside this larger bowl.
 Cover the larger bowl with either a towel or a plate and set it aside for 30 minutes.

 - Serve them hot!